loganphillips792/go-fileupload/README.md

 1. Go to root of directory
 2. docker-compose up

-If you make any code changes, then run the following command to rebuild the code through docker-compose: docker-compose up --build
+If you make any code changes, then run the following command to rebuild the code through docker-compose: docker-compose up backend --build

 Entering psql